-Just hours after she and husband Jason boarded a private jet March 2 for their first vacation since becoming parents to son Memphis December 1, she was already fending off insults from some of her nearly one million Instagram followers.
+Just hours after she and husband Jason boarded a private jet in early 2018 for their first vacation since becoming parents to son Memphis months earlier, she was already fending off insults from some of her one million-plus Instagram followers.
 "Everyone is different," wrote one fan, "but I'd be taking the baby with and just bring someone extra along."

 But Brittany wasn't looking for extra opinions.
 Calling the beach getaway "much needed," she wrote, "Vacations are ok for new parents to take.
 Sometimes after being pregnant for almost a year, cooped up in a house for weeks at a time, you need a little sunshine and adult time."
 And should you not agree with her take, she had one simple request: "Do me a favor and unfollow me.
 You will NOT be missed."

-For better or worse, the quadruple-platinum country singer's love story with the 29-year-old lifestyle blogger has all the makings for a great country tune.
-There's a little drama (the 41-year-old ACM Awards Male Vocalist of the Year was first photographed kissing the American Idol alum in September 2012, while still wed to first wife Jessica Ussery), a dash of heartbreak (after trying for seven months to fix his union with Ussery, 38, Jason filed for divorce) and, finally, that much-coveted happy ending.
+For better or worse, the quadruple-platinum country singer's love story with the 32-year-old lifestyle blogger has all the makings for a great country tune.
+There's a little drama (the ACM Awards Male Vocalist of the Year was first photographed kissing the American Idol alum in September 2012, while still wed to first wife Jessica Ussery), a dash of heartbreak (after trying for seven months to fix his union with Ussery, Jason filed for divorce) and, finally, that much-coveted happy ending.

 Growing up in small-ish Macon, Georgia, Jason always had a grand vision.
 The son of federal workers Barry and Debbie (they divorced when he was three), he was a baseball star at distinguished private school Windsor Academy, but he had dreams of doing more than hitting it out of the park.